 Depending on your location, you could start a kitchen garden right now.

-Also keep in mind that certain flowers can help deter pests.
-And they could attract pollinators.
+Also, keep in mind that certain flowers can help deter pests.
+And others could attract pollinators.
 Always a good thing in a garden.

 What to Grow in a Kitchen Garden for Food

 Select herbs, vegetables, fruit, and edible flowers that suit your growing zones AND your family's tastes.
 There's no point in growing a bumper crop of parsnips if no one will eat them.
 (Ugh - parsnips.)

 Given the small space, I suggest avoiding things like corn or even potatoes in a kitchen garden.
 Instead, plant things that remain compact or grow up a trellis.
 After all, you could always grow potatoes in a box or crate.

 What to Put in a Kitchen Garden Window Box

 No place for a kitchen garden in a backyard?
 No worries.
 Even if you're apartment homesteading and ready to garden, you have options.
 Simply apply the kitchen garden principles to window boxes.

 Try planting the following in a kitchen garden window box: